davetodd/akshays-tomb/_drafts/chapter-1.md

 The next day, Akshay awoke to a knock on the door of his apartment.
 A man was there with a moving crew, sent by Lady Eliza.
 Akshay led them down to the hauler, where the captain shrugged and told them to be quick about it.
 As there were no consultants present, Akshay directed the moving crew to unload all of the arrow building supplies.
 He ignored the bows, bow making equipment, and any already assembled arrows, since he assumed that those would be easier for the Augur to <value> and potentially place a <lien> on.

-When they were done, Akshay found himself standing on the dock with enough unassembled ammunition for an assault on a small fort.
+When they were done, Akshay found himself standing on the dock with enough unassembled ammunition to stage an assault on a small fort.
 It was at this point that he realized that he had no place to take the supplies.
-His own apartment was far too small, and besides that, it wasn't zoned as commercial real estate.
+His own apartment was far too small, and besides that, it wasn't commercially zoned.
 He planned to use the supplies as collateral for securing a loan and business registration, but that would take at least a week, which was far too long to leave anything sitting on any dock anywhere.
 In addition, the Augur staffed the small business savings and loan department, and while it was unlikely that they ever talked to the consultants over in bankruptcy, Akshay didn't want to take the chance.

 As he stood there, thinking, he heard the ship's captain spit into the water behind him.
-Then the captain said, "Get a boat."
+She said, "Get a boat."

 "What?"